HL7/davinci-deqm/input/pagecontent/change-notes.md

    -  Added clarifying text on the usage of CQL to the general guidance section ([FHIR-4359](https://jira.hl7.org/browse/FHIR-43593))
    -  Added populationDescription extension definition, and inclusion in MeasureReport profiles. ([FHIR-43324](https://jira.hl7.org/browse/FHIR-43324))
    -  Quality Program value set in Reporting Program extension should be bound less strictly ([FHIR-43321](https://jira.hl7.org/browse/FHIR-43321))([Applied here](StructureDefinition-extension-reportingProgram.html))
+   - Updated the parameter descriptions for reportType, subject, and the return ([FHIR-46253](https://jira.hl7.org/browse/FHIR-46253))([Applied here](OperationDefinition-deqm.evaluate-measure.html))

 ### Changes and Updates for Version 4.0.0 (STU4)

 1. Applied the following trackers:
     - The provider should be notified when data is missing. ([FHIR-26091](https://jira.hl7.org/browse/FHIR-26091))
     - Add a value to GIC Status to represent when Patient is not in the Initial Population for a Measure ([FHIR-32980](https://jira.hl7.org/browse/FHIR-32980))
     -  Add GET examples to cover entire $care-gaps api ([FHIR-33005](https://jira.hl7.org/browse/FHIR-33005))